jasonzyl/CarND-Vehicle-Detection/writeup.md

 ### Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I implemented the sliding window search in 6 steps (corresponding to subsections 5.1 - 6.2 in my code):
+I implemented the sliding window search in 6 steps (corresponding to subsections 5.1 - 5.4 in my code):
 1. Given an image, a window size and the overlap distance, generate all windows
 2. Given an image and a window, predict whether the window is a car image
 3. Given an image, a window and a scale, scale down the window and predict whether the window on the scaled-down image contains a car
 4. Putting everything together: given a window and a list of scales, for each scale, generate all windows based on the scaled-down image, predict whether each window is a car image.
 If there is a match, scale the window up to match the original size of the image, and collect the positive windows into a list.
-5. For all positive windows in a frame, increase the 'heat' on the window in a heatmap
-6. For the heatmap, call `scipy.ndimage.measurements.label()` to label the different separate 'cars', and finally get the bounding boxes on those labels.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?